 If you love getting creative in the kitchen, there’s a good chance your oven looks like a war zone.
-Overflowing sheet pans, falling crumbs, and exploding cakes — these things happen to the best of us and they lead to a really grimy oven.
-The good news is, there are a lot of tricks and hacks you can use to get an oven that looks brand new.
+Overflowing sheet pans, falling crumbs, and exploding cakes — these things happen to the best of us, and they lead to a really grimy oven.
+The good news is that there are a lot of tricks and hacks you can use to get an oven that looks brand new.

 While baking soda is the go-to cleaning solution for many, there’s also a less common method that may revolutionize the way you clean your kitchen.
 We've got the scoop!